A Futuristic, Dystopian Chicago

 - And there's a "large metal sculpture" (1.23) outside the school that could be either the Picasso sculpture or maybe Alexander Calder's Flamingo

 So yeah, this is definitely Chicago.
 (You can also tell because Tris and friends are taking improv classes at Second City and enjoying deep-dish pizza when they're not fighting.)
-For a few more pictures, check out Veronica Roth's blog, which has a whole category of posts about Chicago.

 And yet, for all its Chicago-ness, the city where Tris lives isn't the Chicago we know and love.
 For one thing, there's a giant fence that locks everyone into the city (11.43); for another thing Lake Michigan has become a swamp (12.57); and for yet another other thing, large parts of the city are crumbling or in ruins.
 It's now "a patchwork of new, clean buildings and old, crumbling ones" (3.35).
 We never learn what happened to Chicago, but we can be pretty sure that it wasn't so good.